IAP Resource Directory

 The Immigrant Artist Program at NYFA connects immigrant artists with a wealth of sources for advice, support, professional development, and networking.

 In addition to producing our own content and programming, we encourage artists to build relationships with organizations in their own communities.
-This directory serves as a mere introduction to the many resources available to immigrant artists in New York.
-Explore the links and see where they take you!
+This directory serves as a mere introduction to the many resources available to immigrant artists in the U.S. Explore the links and see where they take you!

 NEW YORK CITY